-- If you intend to claim a Medicare rebate, you’ll need to obtain a referral letter and Mental Health Care Plan (MHCP), sometimes called a Mental Health Treatment Plan (MHTP), from a GP.
+- If you intend to claim a Medicare rebate, you’ll need to obtain a referral letter and a Mental Health Care Plan (MHCP), sometimes called a Mental Health Treatment Plan (MHTP), from a GP.
 Arrange for a double appointment with the GP so that you have enough time to discuss your situation and answer their questions.
-Make sure both the referral letter and MHCP are signed by the GP, and that the MHCP specifies the number of sessions provided by the plan (otherwise, it’s not valid).
+Make sure both the referral letter and MHCP are signed by the GP, and that the referral letter specifies the number of sessions provided by the plan (otherwise, it’s not valid).

 - Gather the details of any prescription medication, including the name of the medication, the dosage and frequency, the prescribing doctor, and when it was first prescribed.